-The AC compressor’s function is to squeeze the refrigerant, which arrives at the compressor as a cool, low-pressure gas.
-This increases its energy and temperature, so the working fluid leaves the compressor as a hot, high-pressure gas.
+What is an air conditioner compressor?
+This is a common question from customers.
+The air conditioner compressor’s function is to squeeze the refrigerant, which arrives at the compressor as a cool, low-pressure gas.
+This added pressure increases its energy and temperature, so the working fluid leaves the compressor as a hot, high-pressure gas.

 In a central air conditioning system, the compressor (and the condenser) is located in the box outside your home.
-If your air conditioner runs but is not cooling your home, the problem is often the AC compressor's system.
+If your air conditioner runs, but is not cooling your home, the problem is often the air conditioner compressor.

-It is important to keep your compressor clean.
+It is important to keep your AC compressor clean.
 Clear away any leaves, grass clippings or debris from the housing and rinse it off with a hose.
-If you want to clean the aluminum fins inside, use a paint brush and be careful not to bend them.
+If you want to clean the aluminum fins inside, use special fin tool or a paint brush and be careful not to bend them.

 Call 866-399-2885 to set up an appointment with your local ARS®/Rescue Rooter® air conditioning specialist if you have questions about your air conditioning system.